-Miniature Banksy stable sells for £800,000 at auction
+Miniature Banksy model sells for £1m at auction

 It was put up for sale by the model village's owners who replaced it with a replica over fears the original could be stolen.

+The hammer price for the artwork was £800,000 but with the addition of commission and artist's fee, the price was pushed over £1m.

-One of the owners , Frances Newsome, said: "The Banksy has been a life-saver for us as we've had to close so much due to the pandemic.
+One of the owners, Frances Newsome, said: "The Banksy has been a life-saver for us as we've had to close so much due to the pandemic.

 "We hope the sale will safeguard the future of the village."